-The Uala Leaf Cafe located in Hale 'Ākoakoa offers affordable and delicious hot meals, sandwiches and snacks to students and community members.
 The Hub Coffee Shop in Hale La'akea (Library Learning Commons) offers coffee and specialty drinks, pastries and grab-and-go food items.
 The campus Bookstore offers microwaveable lunch items, snacks and drinks.
 Several campus buildings are equipped with vending machines.
 There are a variety of restaurants in nearby Kāne'ohe town.